 - Email within the Falmouth Public Schools Google domain is open and permitted for students in grades five through twelve.

-- For younger learners, email communications should be sent to parents/guardians, not students.
-This also includes seeking permissions for teleconferencing as well as scheduling online chats.
+- For younger learners, email communications are sent to parents/guardians, not students.

-As we continue to strengthen our use of telecommunications in support of student learning, we will continue to add detail to this guidance document.
+As we continue to strengthen our use of telecommunications in support of student learning, we will continue to update to this guidance document.